 If you buy a second home for £40,000 or more, which is not a replacement for your main home, you must pay a land tax supplement on the entire purchase price.
-For SDLT and LTT this is an extra 3% and for LBTT it is an extra 4%.
+For SDLT this is an extra 3%, for LTT it is 4% and LBTT it is an extra 6%.

-For example, if in July 2021 you buy your main home in England for £400,000, you will pay paid SDLT of £7,500, but if you buy the property as a second home or to let, the total SDLT charge will be £19,500.
+For example, if in October 2023 you buy your main home in England for £400,000, you will pay SDLT of £7,500, but if you buy the property as a second home or to let, the total SDLT charge will be £19,500.

-If you buy your residential properties through a company (see 'How to hold your property' below), that company must pay the 3% or 4% land tax supplement on all purchases of over £40,000.
-Where the residential property is acquired in England or Northern Ireland for more than £500,000, the company may have to pay SDLT at 15% if it does not intend to use the property for a commercial or charitable purpose.
-In addition, where a company holds a residential property located anywhere in the UK, which is not commercially let to an unconnected tenant or acquired for development, it may have to pay the Annual Tax on Enveloped Dwellings (ATED).
-This annual charge starts at £3,700 for 2020/21 and applies to properties acquired for more than £500,000, or which were valued above that level on 1 April 2017.
+If you buy your residential properties through a company (see 'How to hold your property' below), that company must pay the 3%, 4% or 6% land tax supplement on all purchases of over £40,000.
+Where the company acquires residential property in England or Northern Ireland for more than £500,000, the company may have to pay SDLT at 15% if it does not intend to use the property for a commercial or charitable purpose.

+Where a company holds a residential property located anywhere in the UK, which is not commercially let to an unconnected tenant or acquired for development, it may have to pay the Annual Tax on Enveloped Dwellings (ATED).
+This annual charge starts at £4,150 for 2023/24 and applies to properties acquired for more than £500,000, or which were valued above that level on 1 April 2022.
 Higher value residences can attract significantly higher charges.

-From 1 April 2021, any non-resident buying UK residential property in England or Northern Ireland will normally have to pay a further 2% SDLT supplement.
-There are different definitions of non-residence for SDLT purposes compared to normal statutory rules, so it is possible for an individual or company that is otherwise UK resident to be subject to the supplement.
+From 1 April 2021, any non-resident buying UK residential property in England or Northern Ireland normally has to pay a further 2% SDLT supplement.
+The definitions of non-residence for SDLT purposes are different to normal statutory rules, so it is possible for an individual or company that is otherwise UK resident to be subject to the supplement.